mateoblack/ebs-snapshot-cleanup/ReadMe.md

 ## The SCP

-Once everything is tagged, this SCP blocks untagged snapshot creation:
+Once everything is tagged, this SCP blocks untagged snapshot creation.

+**⚠️ CRITICAL:** Each required tag needs its own deny statement.
+Multiple keys in the same `Null` condition are ANDed together, meaning the policy would only deny when ALL tags are missing simultaneously.
+To enforce that each individual tag is present, use separate statements:

 ```json
 {